droach282/droach282/README.md

 Greetings!

 I've spent the bulk of my career as a .NET developer.
-Though currently between roles, I'm working on personal projects for Grouchy Hedgehog, LLC, of which I am sole proprietor.
+Owner and Sole Proprietor of Grouchy Hedgehog, LLC.
 If you like what you see here, you can learn more about me at [my LinkedIn profile](https://www.linkedin.com/in/dan-roach-437b415/)

 Current tech interests include Arduino, electronics, 3D printing, robotics, and homelabbing.
 Not-so-nerdy hobbies include reading and following sports.